Theme

 Where it fits

-This fits in the model and deployment layer.
-It is most relevant to readers comparing agentic language models, tool-use support, multimodal inputs, and practical serving paths for large models.
+Open it beside other model and deployment releases when comparing tool-use support, multimodal inputs, long context, quantization tradeoffs, and the practical serving paths for large models.

 Reporting note